 Brix & Columns Vineyards is located in Harrisonburg, just 15 minutes from the historic downtown and less than 10 minutes from Massanutten Village for visiting vacationers.
 For the Shenandoah Valley Media Tour, Brix & Columns Vineyards hosted a four-course dinner by chef Tassie Pippert, paired with wines from Barren Ridge Vineyards, Bluestone Vineyard, The Winery at Kindred Pointe and Brix & Columns Vineyards.

-One of the Valley’s newest wineries, Brix & Columns planted their first vines in 2016 and opened their tasting room in 2017.
+One of the Valley’s newest wineries, Brix & Columns planted their first vines in 2016.
+They opened their beautiful tasting room in 2017.
 Michael Shaps of VA Wineworks is in charge of production, collaborating with owners Steve and Stephanie Pence.
 Besides their own grapes, they are currently growing seven varietals: Cabernet Franc, Chambourcin, Chardonnay, Petit Manseng, Petit Verdot, Vidal, and Viognier.
 Brix & Columns won a gold medal in the 2022 Virginia Governor’s Cup competition for its 2020 White Brix.
 This is a blend made primarily of Vidal Blanc grapes.
 They also won 11 silver medals for both red and white wines, including vintage Cabernet Francs and Chardonnays from 2019 and 2020.
 These Shenandoah Valley wines are not to be missed.

-Steve and Stephanie both grew up on and around farms.
+Steve and Stephanie of Brix & Columns Vineyards grew up on farms.
 Steve helped his grandparents with the family farm and Stephanie raised and rode horses.
 The couple treasured their childhood memories and wanted to provide a similar foundation for their own children.
 They purchased the 160-acre farm with mountain views just miles from their childhood homes in 2003.

 While living in Charlottesville, the Pences fell in love with Jeffersonian architecture.
 They designed their new home in a similar style, with grand columns reminiscent of Monticello.
 This look eventually inspired their winery’s name.
 Stephanie brought her horses and began boarding some locals.
 Steve purchased a herd of Black Angus cattle and began growing alfalfa for baling.
 When a local vineyard approached them about leasing some of their land to grow grapes, the Pences decided to take viticulture classes.